Professional Development and Event Coordination

 The Professional Development Initiative (2016-2018)

-The Professional Development Initiative (PDI) is organized by the WSU Graduate School and the Graduate and Professional Student Association (GPSA), and has received support through many partnerships and colleges across campus.
+The Professional Development Initiative (PDI) is organized by the WSU Graduate School and the Graduate and Professional Student Association (GPSA) and has received support through many partnerships and colleges across campus.
 This initiative provides a range of programs, training opportunities, and resources to graduate and professional students that will help prepare them for academic and career success.
 The goal of PDI is to ensure that all graduate and professional students have the skills, knowledge, and mindsets necessary to succeed both professionally and academically.

 Through PDI, students can work on the following core competencies: